sriv/sriv.github.io/_posts/2012-11-25-how-open-source-community-helps-me.md

 Up until a few years ago, I belonged to the above mentioned category of developers.
 I have had my fair share of projects that I am not proud of.
 It is not so much the nature of work that I am complaining, but the environment.
 I have worked for clients from various parts of the world and each one of them had different kind of restrictions.
 'Trust' was almost non-existent.
 In fact, one of the clients denied me internet access.

 In the above mentioned eco-system, I did manage to learn some stuff that kept my interests.
-Nevertheless, if I was to assess myself as a programmer today, I will say that I am still not half as good as I'd like to be.
+Nevertheless, if I were to assess myself as a programmer today, I will say that I am still not half as good as I'd like to be.
 My list of topics of interest is growing by the day (and I hope that is a good thing!).

 So, if the infrastructure was not there, how was I to know whether I was writing code the right way?
 More importantly, how would I know if I am wasting my time re-inventing the wheel?
 Most importantly, how would I learn from the experts?